aldesantis/alessandro.codes/src/content/Evergreen notes/Ideas need to be grappled with.md

 There’s different ways to grapple with different types of ideas:

 - For **abstract concepts**, you may want to think and write about them.
 What other concepts do they connect with?
 In what way?
 Do they stand the test of contradiction?
-One way to do this is to [[turn-transient-notes-into-evergreen-notes]].
+One way to do this is to [[Evergreen notes/turn-transient-notes-into-evergreen-notes]].
 - For **concrete concepts**, you may want to put them in practice.
 For example, you may want to build a side project with a new technology to see how it works.
 (My mind works this way: it’s very hard to learn if I don’t have a concrete use case for something.)

 Grappling with an idea also helps you understand whether it applies to your reality: sometimes, an idea seems cool in theory but breaks down when applied.
-This is why you should always [[Be wary of flawless ideas]].
+This is why you should always [[Evergreen notes/Be wary of flawless ideas]].

 ## References